0XMohomiester/portfolio/README.md

-# This is a Simple Portfolio About Me you can access from [This link.](https://0xmohomiester.github.io/portfolio/index.html)
+# This is a Simple Portfolio About me, you can access from [This link.](https://0xmohomiester.github.io/portfolio/index.html)